WeirdFishez/School_District_Analysis/README.md

 How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 	- Removing the corrupted 9th grade Thomas High Data ended up having a small change on their KPIs.
 THS dropped from 90.95% overall passing to 90.63%, however this did not change their district ranking and held 2nd place.

-How does replacing the ninth-grade scores affect the following:
-	Math and reading scores by grade
+How does replacing the ninth-grade scores affect thhe Math and reading scores by grade?
-		Reading: The average reading score for THS increased from a 83.84% to 83.9%.
+	- Reading: The average reading score for THS increased from a 83.84% to 83.9%.
 However, the % of student passing reading decreased from 97.31% to 97.02%.
 This did not have an impact on the schools reading ranking and remined in 5th in the district.
-		Math: The average math score dropped from 83.42 to 83.35, while the passing math overall dropped from 97.30% to 93.19%.
+	- Math: The average math score dropped from 83.42 to 83.35, while the passing math overall dropped from 97.30% to 93.19%.
 This resulted in THS dropping from 4th to 6th rank in avg math score ranking.

 Scores by school spending
 	- THS falls under the "$631-645" category in spending per student.
 As such, removing the THS 9th grade data only had a small impact on this bucket. % Overall Passing dropped from 62.85% down to 62.77%.